-Komárom Castle ( from my book “33 Castles, Battles, Legends”)
+Komárom Castle ( as I described it in my book “33 Castles, Battles, Legends”):

-Komárom is at the confluence of the Danube and the Vág rivers, half of the city is located in the Upper lands (Horná Zem, Felvidék) which is now in Slovakia and called Komarno.
+Komárom and Komárno are basically one city.
+They are at the confluence of the Danube and the Vág rivers, and one of the cities is located in the Upper lands (Horná Zem, Felvidék) in Slovakia, and called Komarno.
 The other part is still in Hungary and it is known as Komárom.
-Whoever owned Komárom, could control three large regions of Hungary, namely the Dunántúl (Trans-Danubian Region) the Csallóköz and the Mátyusföld.
+They were divided this way in 1918.
+In the age of Ottoman wars, whoever owned Komárom, could control three large regions of Hungary, namely the Dunántúl (Trans-Danubian Region) the Csallóköz and the Mátyusföld.

-Its history dates back to the time of the Hungarian Chief Árpád’s Home Taking in the 9th century when he gave this area to his man, Ketel.
+The history of Komárom dates back to the time of the Hungarian Chief Árpád’s Home Taking in the 9th century when he gave this area to his man, Ketel.
 After Ketel’s son Alaptolma built the first earthen-castle, Komárom was established from the three villages of Komáromfalva, Andrásfalva, and Keszifalva.

 The settlement became the center of Komárom County, one of the earliest counties of the Kingdom.
 The Mongols could not destroy it in 1241 because of the rivers which protected the castle well enough.
 King Béla IV gifted the town with privilege and turned it into a royal town, a “regis civitatis” in 1265 because of the city’s great market and busy harbor and the ferry.
 It was the time when the stone castle was built.